kielthecoder/WebLogger/README.md

 # WebLogger
-Use a websocket connection to print logs from VC-4 programs
+Use a websocket connection to print logs from VC-4 programs.
+This is the program created in my blog post at https://kielthecoder.com/